"Junmai" - what' does that really mean?

 5. Koji (Koji Rice) Cultivation

 As mentioned above, about 20% of steamed rice is separated from the rest, then placed in special temperature-controlled rooms for cooling.
 After the rice reaches its desired temperature, brewmasters sprinkle koji spores on it.
 Koji mold is a rice-native mold essential for the breakdown of individual rice starch.
 The mold enzyme converts the rice's starches into sugar and paves the way for fermentation.
-Koji rice (or just koji in short) making is considered to be one of the most important in sake making process.
+Koji rice (or just koji, to keep it short) making is considered to be one of the most important steps in the sake making process.
 Koji rice selection and preparation are extremely critical.
-Sake maker often chooses a specific rice varietal or mold propagation style for a specific type of sake.
+Sake makers often choose a specific rice varietal or mold propagation style for a specific type of sake.